Best Time to Visit the Indian Subcontinent

 Summer (June - August)

-In the summer months, most of Sri Lanka is experiencing good weather and families can make the most of the school vacations.
-Witness the colorful processions and traditional dancing of Kandy Perahera festival in July or August.
+In the summer months, most of Sri Lanka is experiencing good weather and families can make the most of the school holidays.
+Witness the colourful processions and traditional dancing of Kandy Perahera festival in July or August.
 You can also observe the mind-blowing phenomenon of hundreds of elephants gathering around the ancient reservoir in Minneriya National Park.
 June to August is a great time to travel to Ladakh in India’s remote western Himalayas.
 At a time of year when most of India, Nepal and Bhutan are engulfed by monsoon, Ladakh provides a warm and dry haven with plenty to explore.
 Soak up the spellbinding scenery, glorious trekking and bountiful cultural delights.

 Autumn (September - November)